microsoft/VSExtensibility/docs/new-extensibility-model/getting-started/oop-extensibility-model-overview.md

 The new VisualStudio.Extensibility model aims to address many of the problems both developers experience when using and writing extensions in Visual Studio using the old model.
 These issues include:

 * Extension-caused crashes and hangs of Visual Studio and other installed extensions
-* Inconsistent hard-to-find docs and APIs, tribal knowledge requirements, and overwhelming architecture
+* Inconsistent hard-to-find docs and APIs, requirements for specialized expertise, and overwhelming architecture
 * Having to restart Visual Studio when installing extensions

-Writing extensions using the VisualStudio.Extensibility provides the following benefits:
+Writing extensions using VisualStudio.Extensibility provides the following benefits:

 * **Increased reliability** – Extensions written with the new model are out-of-proc and will not block the Visual Studio UI.
 This means that if the extension crashes, VS will not crash as a result.
 * **Reduced API complexity** – The new model’s wrapper API has been built from the ground-up to be more cohesive and simpler to implement while retaining the old model’s advanced functionality.